Anthony-R-G/ConservationApp/README.md

 •It's estimated that [by 2100, 50% of life on Earth could become extinct](https://www.worldanimalprotection.ca/news/climate-change-silent-terminator-could-make-50-worlds-species-go-extinct-2100).

 •Biodiversity is what makes Earth special, and is absolutely worth preserving.
-No child in the distant future should have to ask their grandparent what a lion was like.
+No child in the distant future should have to sit and wonder what a Lion was like.

 •Extinction is as old as life itself.
 But the current extinction crisis is largely our own doing.